Skip to content

 Why Some Cannabis Turns Purple

-That rich purple tint comes from anthocyanins — natural pigments also found in blueberries and red cabbage.
-These pigments show up when temperatures drop during late flowering or when a plant’s genetics favor deeper coloration.
+That rich purple tint comes from anthocyanins — natural pigments also found in blueberries, blackberries, and red cabbage.
+These pigments show up more strongly when temperature, genetics, and plant health all line up.

-• ✅ Proper cure that locks in color without bleaching trichomes
+• ✅ A proper cure that locks in color without bleaching trichomes or overdrying the flower

-What it doesn’t mean is higher THCA content.
-Anthocyanins don’t impact cannabinoid levels — but they can enhance your sensory experience by complementing terpene-rich strains.
+What it doesn’t mean is higher THCA content by default.
+Anthocyanins don’t directly impact cannabinoid levels — but they can enhance your sensory experience by complementing terpene-rich strains with berry, grape, or dessert notes.

 Purple ≠ Potency (Most of the Time)

-Both carry that “purple luxury” look, but what makes them hit is the terpene layer — myrcene, limonene, and linalool — not just the pigment.
+Both carry that “purple luxury” look, but what makes them hit is the terpene layer — myrcene, limonene, linalool, caryophyllene — not just the pigment.

 Color vs. Cure: What Really Impacts the High

-• Dense, slightly sticky texture (not brittle or damp)
+• Dense, slightly sticky texture — not brittle dust and not spongy or wet

-• Strong, clean aroma that matches its strain label
+• Strong, clean aroma that matches its strain name and description

-• Even burn with light-gray ash — no harshness
+• Even burn with light-gray ash and minimal crackling

-That’s why every THCA flower at thisthat CBD is indoor-cured and lab-verified — not sprayed, not artificial, and not bleached out in processing.
+That’s why every THCA flower strain at thisthat CBD is carefully dried, cured, and lab-verified — not sprayed, not artificial, and not bleached out in processing.

 When Purple Does Matter

-While color doesn’t dictate THC, it can signal a few perks:
+While color doesn’t automatically dictate THC levels, it can signal a few perks when combined with good genetics and honest cultivation:

-• Antioxidant-rich anthocyanins — the same compounds found in berries
+• Anthocyanin-rich buds — the same antioxidant family found in dark berries and grapes.

-• Distinct terpene combinations — often linked to floral and dessert aromas
+• Distinct terpene combinations — often leaning into berry, grape, candy, or creamy dessert flavors.

-If you enjoy smooth, dessert-style strains, purple cultivars like White Widow or Lemon Cherry Pie might hit your lane — flavorful, balanced, and visually stunning.
+If you’re into smooth, dessert-style strains, purple and purple-leaning cultivars like White Widow (27.1% THCA) or Lemon Cherry Pie (30.512% THCA) might sit in your lane — flavorful, balanced, and visually stunning when you crack the jar.

 How to Shop Beyond Bag Appeal

-Color catches the eye, but data tells the story.
-When choosing your next strain, focus on:
+Color catches the eye, but data tells the truth.
+When you’re shopping online or in-store, focus on:

 Final Takeaway